It appears you are looking to join The Fuel Rats. (Yay!)

 If you haven't already made an account, click here: Sign up and get your name on our roster

 If you change your CMDR name or gamertag, or setup another account to play on, do NOT register again.
-Go to our Service Desk to request a CMDR name change or additional CMDR to be added to your account. http://t.fuelr.at/help
+You can change it on your Fuel Rats profile

 All our rescues are carried out on our IRC channels.